intel/SGXDataCenterAttestationPrimitives/driver/linux/README.md

 ------------
 This Intel(R) SGX driver package is for Intel(R) SGX DCAP and is derived from the upstream version of the SGX driver.

+**Note:** As of the Kernel release 5.11, the SGX patches are merged into the mainline kernel.
+To avoid future incompatibilities, it is recommended that existing solutions using this driver be transitioned to directly using kernel 5.11 or higher.
+Guidelines for the transition can be found [here](./README.kernel.md).

 Documentation
 -------------